 4. Add in funny moments...

 Funny anecdotes, especially at the beginning of your speech, will warm up your audience.
-Crucially, a few laughs is a great confidence boost if you're feeling nervous.
+Crucially, getting a few laughs is a great confidence boost if you're feeling nervous.

 5. ...But don't forget some serious ones too